 }

 You can acquire multiple times, the last one will prevail.
-If you need to re-acquire, simply send another Acquire
+If you need to re-acquire, simply send another acquire

 request.